Teddy34/gatsby-blog/blog/2019-09-14/index.md

 console.log(b); // 1
 ```

 The first reaction to all newcomers is a big "Meh", but after a short time, team members usually adopt it massively.
-I personally have always been doubtful with "advanced" accessors until I came accross lodash's (probably because most of the accessors I saw in the past were used to perform side effects).
-We don't have a specific policy to access all attributes like that, but it makes a lot of sense when using the FP variant of Lodash and a pointfree style.
+I have always been doubtful with "advanced" accessors until I came across Lodash's (probably because most of the accessors I saw in the past were used to perform side effects).
+We don't have a specific policy to access all attributes like that, but it makes a lot of sense when using the FP variant of Lodash and a point-free style.
 These two functions have two pros for me and one con:

 * Con: typing attribute path inside a string always raises a warning in my heart.
 The linter is usually powerless to help us against a typo although TypeScript can perform some nice type inference.
 In our team, most of the `get` & `getOr` usages can be found either in redux selectors (where we have 100% test coverage policy) or in React components.
 Our experience is that years of usage of these functions did not translate the risks highlighted above into bugs.